-All those who participate in shortlisting (and interviews) must be familiar with the relevant regulatory and statutory requirements, including those covering safer recruitment and equalities as set out in the Equality Act 2010, the Foundation's Equalities Policy and KCSIE (including the Prevent Duty).
+All those who participate in shortlisting (and interviews) must be familiar with the relevant regulatory and statutory requirements, including those covering safer recruitment and equalities as set out in the Equality Act 2010, the Foundation's Equalities Policy and KCSIE Sept 2023 (including the Prevent Duty) and at least one panel member must have undergone Safer Recruitment Training via National College

-Shortlisted candidates will be invited to interview, and normally asked to bring any documents confirming any educational or professional qualifications that are necessary or relevant for the post (e.g. original or certified copy of certificates, diplomas etc.) and the following original documents to allow the necessary preemployment checks to be completed at this stage:
+Shortlisted candidates will be invited to interview, and normally asked to bring any documents confirming any educational or professional qualifications that are necessary or relevant for the post (e.g. original or certified copy of certificates, diplomas etc.) and the following original documents to allow the necessary pre-employment checks to be completed at this stage:

-- Current driving licence (including photo), or a passport or a full birth certificate; - A utility bill or financial statement (issued within last 3 months) showing candidates current name and address; - Where appropriate any documentation evidencing change of name; - Proof of entitlement to reside and work in the UK.
+- Current driving licence (including photo), or a passport or a full birth certificate. - A utility bill or financial statement (issued within last 3 months) showing candidates current name and address. - Where appropriate any documentation evidencing change of name. - Proof of entitlement to reside and work in the UK.